 General principles of drug action, drugs acting on the autonomic nervous system, and drugs used in treating infectious diseases and cancer.
 The mode of action, pharmacogenetics, physiologic effects, therapeutic indications, and adverse reactions to these drugs.
-Weekly: 2 lectures and one 3-hour lab.

-BIOL449 Historical and Philosophical Biology 3
+BIOL449 Historical and Philosophical Biology